-There are at least nine electric MPV and electric minivan models lined up for launch in the next couple of years, and here is what we know about them.
+There are more than 15 electric MPV and electric minivan models lined up for launch in the next few years, and here is what we know about them.

 Canoo Lifestyle Vehicle